Scoop-Learn/Open-source-curriculam/README.md

 9. Mobile App development

 # Interview Preparations

 # Sample Resumes of top googlers and Microsoft Employees

+# Youtube video for interview (How to get into Google etc)

 # R&D powered tech entrepreneurship